 Utility / boot room with washing machine and deep freeze.

 Cloakroom with WC and basin.

-Bedroom one with 5’ double bed, large built-in wardrobe, chest of drawers, dressing table and TV with integrated DVD.
+Bedroom one with 5’ double bed, large built-in wardrobe, chest of drawers, dressing table and TV with integrated DVD player.

 Adjacent bathroom with bath, basin and WC.

-To the rear of the cottage is a small, patio garden with outside furniture.
-This space is fully enclosed.
-A barbecue is provided.
+To the rear of the cottage is a small, paved outside yard which is fully enclosed.

 Babies & Children